ballarat-hackerspace/association/rules-of-the-association.md

 **(4)** Subject to subrule (2), a member may make a copy of any of the other records of the Association referred to in this rule and the Association may charge a reasonable fee for provision of a copy of such a record.

-**(5)** For purposes of this rule—
+**(5)** For purposes of this rule-

-**relevant documents** means the records and other documents, however compiled, recorded or stored, that relate to the incorporation and management of the Association and includes the following—
+**relevant documents** means the records and other documents, however compiled, recorded or stored, that relate to the incorporation and management of the Association and includes the following-

   - (a) its membership records;
   - (b) its financial statements;